tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 - Reference types (Objects, Arrays Functions, Elements, ...) are different in that variable assignment *points* at an independent object existing in memory, and assigning another variable to point at the first variable copies the *reference to the object*, not the value itself.
 Changes made to the referenced object are seen by all of the variables that point at that object.

 ## VIII. <a id="section8">Another look at `const`
-Let's look at the description of [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) from the Mozilla site:
+Now that we have has a chance to look at Objects, let's look at the description of [`const`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) from the Mozilla site:

-	<blockquote>"The const declaration creates a read-only reference to a value.
+"The const declaration creates a read-only reference to a value.
 It does not mean the value it holds is immutable, just that the variable identifier cannot be reassigned.
-For instance, in the case where the content is an object, this means the object's contents (e.g., its parameters) can be altered."</blockquote>
+For instance, in the case where the content is an object, this means the object's contents (e.g., its parameters) can be altered."

+Let's look at an example:

 ```
+// A. For primitives, const means we can't change the value
+const PI = 3.14;
+const FIRST_PRESIDENT  = "Washington";
+const skyIsBlue = true;

+PI = 3.1416; 					// error
+FIRST_PRESIDENT = "Trump"; 		// error
+skyIsBlue = false; 				// error

+// B. But for Objects, const means we CAN change the values
+const car = {make:"Toyota"};
+const colors = ["red","green"];

+car.model = "Tercel"; 			// legal
+colors.push("blue");			// legal

+// C. but CAN NOT change the reference
+car = {make: "Jeep"}; 			// error
+colors = ["magenta","teal"]; 	// error

+// D. which gives (after you comment out the error lines)
+console.log(car); 				// {make:"Toyota", model: "Tercel"}
+console.log(colors);			// ["red","green","blue"]

 ```

-## VIII. <a id="section8">Nota bene
+## IX. <a id="section8">Nota bene
 For more information on object literals, head here: http://exploringjs.com/es6/ch_oop-besides-classes.html

-## IX. <a id="section9">Review Questions
+## X. <a id="section9">Review Questions
 1. In programming, what is a *literal* value?
 1. List 3 JavaScript *value* types.
 1. List 3 JavaScript *reference* types.